 Tax Returns for Aged Pensioners

-If your only source of income is the aged pension, it is compulsory for you to lodge a tax return each year.
-This applies is Centrelink is withholding tax from the aged pension.
+If your only source of income is the aged pension, it is not compulsory for you to lodge a tax return each year.
+This applies as Centrelink is withholding tax from the aged pension.
 This information will be included in your PAYG summary, indicating the amount of tax withheld.

 However, if Centrelink does not withhold any tax from aged pension, and you do not earn any other income, you will not need to lodge tax returns.